-- Treat information relating to an employee who is undergoing IVF with confidentiality and comply with the provisions of the Data Protection Act 1998 in relation to processing sensitive data.
+- Treat information relating to an employee who is undergoing IVF with confidentiality and comply with data protection rules in relation to processing health information.

 - Consider introducing an IVF policy to demonstrate an understanding of the issues and a commitment to support employees.